logicalmechanism/useful-funcs/README.md

 firefox index.html
 ```

-To compile and view the haddock documentation immediately run these commands from the parent directory.
+Run these commands from the parent directory to compile and view the haddock documentation immediately .

 ```bash
 cd useful-funcs